-We’re pleased to announce that as of today, Embark’s genetic health screening includes the mutation for Type I Intervertebral Disc Disease (IVDD), often referred to as a slipped or herniated disc.
-This condition is common in “long and low” breeds like Dachshunds, Corgis, and Basset Hounds.
+We’re pleased to announce that as of today, Embark’s genetic health screening includes the variant for Type I Intervertebral Disc Disease (IVDD), often referred to as a slipped or herniated disc.
+This condition is most common in “long and low” breeds like Dachshunds, Corgis, and Basset Hounds.
+However, many dogs of all shapes and sizes can be at increased risk for developing a slipped disc.
 Every dog tested with Embark, both past and future, will now receive results for this test in their health panel.
 Armed with that knowledge, owners can take steps to reduce the risk of an IVDD incident in their dogs.

 What is IVDD?